3rdRingwood/3rdringwood.github.io/index.md

 **New Forest West Scout Shop is closed.**

-Please visit the section pages on the blue banner above for more information on forthcoming activities
+Please click the buttons on the blue banner above for more information on our youth sections

 [Beaver Scouts](/beavers/) - the youngest section.
-Ages range from 6 to 8 years (Meet Thursdays at 3rd Ringwood Scout HQ)
+Ages range from 6 to 8 years (Meet Thursdays)

-[Cub Scouts](/cubs/) - Ages range from 8 to 10.5 years (Meet Tuesdays at 3rd Ringwood Scout HQ)
+[Cub Scouts](/cubs/) - Ages range from 8 to 10.5 years (Meet Tuesdays)

-[Scouts](/scouts/) - Age range from 10.5 to 14 years (Meet Fridays at 3rd Ringwood Scout HQ)
+[Scouts](/scouts/) - Age range from 10.5 to 14 years (Meet Fridays)

-[Explorer Scouts](/explorers/) - Age range from 14 to 18 years (Meet Mondays at Burley Scout HQ)
+[Explorer Scouts](/explorers/) - Age range from 14 to 18 years (Meet Mondays)

 [Scout Network](https://www.hampshirescouting.org.uk/youth-programme/scout-network/) - Age range from 18 to 25 years (Contact County HQ for info)